jacopotagliabue/paas-data-ingestion/README.md

 - `lambda_api_collect` is a custom module we build `infrastructure/my_lambda.py` to define the Lambda function for the `/collect` endpoint.

 ### dbt

+The folder contains a typical dbt project, whose goal is to collect, organize, version all the transformation code needed to go from the raw data ingested by the pixel endpoint to the pre-calculated features and aggregations that can be consumed by downstream processes (BI, ML, etc.).
+For instructions on how to run the dbt project, see below.

 We used DBT to process the RAW logs and to normalize the data into 3 different schemes: